-Element Key Characteristics Purpose Key Fiscal 2018 Actions Base Salary A fixed amount, paid in cash and reviewed annually and, if appropriate, adjusted.
+Element Key Characteristics Purpose Key Fiscal 2019 Actions Base Salary A fixed amount, paid in cash and reviewed annually and, if appropriate, adjusted.
 Provide a source of fixed income that is market competitive and reflects scope and responsibility of the position held.
-Named executive officers received base salary increases ranging from 3.0% to 22.4% of their then current annual base salaries.
-Annual Cash Incentive A variable, short-term element of compensation that is payable in cash based on achievement of key pre-established annual corporate financial goals and for division participants, division financial goals.
-Motivate and reward our executive officers for achievement of annual financial business goals intended to drive overall company and division performance.
-Target awards as a percent of base salary for named executive officers were established at 55% to 110% of fiscal year base salary.
+Named executive officers received base salary increases ranging from 3.0% to 14.3% of their then current annual base salaries.
+Mr. Rodier also received a base salary increase of 26.2% in connection with his promotion to Group Vice President, Construction Businesses, following the CMW acquisition on April 1, 2019.

+Element Key Characteristics Purpose Key Fiscal 2019 Actions Annual Cash Incentive A variable, short-term element of compensation that is payable in cash based on achievement of key pre-established annual corporate financial goals and, for division participants, division and/or business financial goals.
+Motivate and reward our executive officers for achievement of annual financial business goals intended to drive overall company and division/business performance.
+At the beginning of fiscal 2019, target awards as a percent of base salary for named executive officers were established at 50% to 110% of fiscal year base salary.
+In April 2019, in connection with his promotion to Group Vice President, Construction Businesses, Mr. Rodier's target award as a percent of base salary was increased from 50% to 60%.
 Corporate performance measures and weightings were established for Messrs.
-Olson, Dordell, Brown and Ms. Peterson for fiscal 2018.
-Corporate and division performance measures and weightings were established for Mr. Hamilton for fiscal 2018.
-Long-Term Incentives A variable, long-term element of compensation that is provided in the form of stock options and performance share awards.
-Stock options are time-based and vest no more frequently than ratably over three years and performance share awards are payable based on achievement of cumulative financial goals after three years and are paid out in shares of our common stock.
-Align the interests of our executive officers with our shareholders; encourage focus on long-term company financial performance measures that are deemed strategically and operationally important to our company; promote retention of our executive officers; and encourage significant ownership of our common stock.
-Our named executive officers were granted stock options and performance share awards.
-Corporate performance measures and weightings were established for all of our named executive officers receiving performance share awards for our fiscal 2018 to fiscal 2020 performance period.
+Olson, Dordell and Hamilton and Ms. Peterson for fiscal 2019.
+In addition to corporate performance measures and weightings, division and business performance measures and weightings were established for Mr. Rodier for fiscal 2019.
+Long-Term Incentives vest no more frequently than ratably over long-term company financial performance measures that are deemed strategically and operationally important to our Company; promote retention of our executive officers; and encourage Our named executive officers were granted stock options and performance share awards.
+Additionally, Mr. Rodier was granted restricted stock units in connection with his promotion to Group Vice President, Construction Businesses in April 2019.
 Health and Welfare Benefits Includes medical and dental insurance; life, accidental death and dismemberment insurance; and disability insurance.
 Provide competitive health and welfare benefits.
-No significant changes were made to health and welfare benefits.
+No significant changes were made to health and welfare benefits for fiscal 2019.
 Retirement Plans Includes a defined contribution retirement plan and certain nonqualified retirement plans.
 Provide an opportunity for employees to save and prepare financially for retirement.
-No significant changes were made to retirement plans.

-Element Key Characteristics Purpose Key Fiscal 2018 Actions Perquisites Includes a financial planning allowance, company products, company-leased automobile, and executive physical.
+In 2019, we changed our Company matching formula in our defined contribution retirement plan from \$0.50 for each dollar, to matching dollar for dollar, up to a maximum of 4% of eligible compensation.
+Additionally, as a result of increasing the matching formula, we did not make a discretionary ESOP contribution.
+We also changed our Supplemental Benefit Plan such that all employer contributions were considered for earnings above the IRS compensation limit.
+For calendar year 2019, this included matching contributions and the investment savings contribution.
+Perquisites Includes a financial planning allowance, Company products, company-leased automobile, and executive physical.
 Assist in promoting the personal financial security of our executive officers; promote the personal use of our products by our executive officers; promote the attraction and retention of our executive officers; and promote the wellbeing of our executive officers.
-No significant changes were made to perquisites.
+No significant changes were made to perquisites for fiscal 2019.

-We describe each key element of our executive compensation program in more detail in the following pages, along with the compensation decisions made in fiscal 2018.
+We describe each key element of our executive compensation program in more detail in the following pages, along with the compensation decisions made in fiscal 2019.